Georgia Right to Life: Legislation and political endorsements

 In 2009, Georgia Right to Life released its Candidate Affirmation statement.
 Any political candidate who seeks an endorsement from the organization must sign the statement.
 The document reads:

 Five of the Republican candidates in the 2010 Georgia gubernatorial election – Georgia state senator Eric Johnson; Ray McBerry; Georgia state Commissioner John Oxendine; Georgia state representative Austin Scott; and Jeff Chapman – had signed GRTL's declaration.
 Republican candidate Karen Handel, who opposed abortions with exceptions for rape and incest, was described by GRTL as being "extremely liberal" on the issue.

 For the 2012 United States presidential election, Georgia Right to Life endorsed Newt Gingrich and Rick Santorum.
-The organization was publicly reprimanded by its national affiliate, the National Right to Life Committee, which endorsed pro-choice Republican Mitt Romney.
+The organization was publicly reprimanded by its national affiliate, the National Right to Life Committee, which endorsed Republican Mitt Romney, who previously held a pro-choice stance but later adopted a pro-life stance.
 In 2014, the NRLC voted to replace GRTL with the Georgia Life Alliance as its official affiliate for the state of Georgia, after GRTL opposed the Pain-Capable Unborn Child Protection Act and the No Taxpayer Funding for Abortion Act.
 Georgia Right to Life repeatedly opposed legislation that sought to ban abortions with exceptions for rape and incest, with anti-abortion critics denouncing GRTL's aggressive "all-or-nothing" approach.
 Opponents of GRTL's approach included Erick Erickson of RedState and Georgia House speaker David Ralston, while supporters of its approach included PSC member Tim Echols.
 In 2015, Georgia Right to Life eliminated the "life of the mother" exception for candidates seeking endorsement.

 For the 2016 presidential election, the organization initially endorsed Republican Ted Cruz for president, in August 2015.
 Following the emergence of Donald Trump as the presumptive nominee of the Republican Party, GRTL instead endorsed Constitution Party nominee Darrell Castle, in June 2016.
 GRTL described Trump as having "flip-flopped on pro-life issues", including considering appointing his pro-abortion sister Maryanne Trump Barry to the Supreme Court, and speaking positively of Planned Parenthood.
 Upon president Trump's decision to nominate Brett Kavanaugh to the Supreme Court, GRTL criticized Kavanaugh's stance on abortion, and called on Trump to replace him with Amy Coney Barrett.
 In 2019, GRTL opposed the anti-abortion Georgia House Bill 481 over its exceptions for pregnancies from rape and incest.